yogimathius/symbolic-ontology-mcp/MCP_CURSOR_WORKAROUND.md

 ## Issue Description

-When using the Cursor MCP client with our `get_symbols` endpoint, there's a problem with optional string parameters (`Option<String>`).
-The client returns an error when trying to use the `query` or `category` parameters:
+When using the Cursor MCP client with our API, there's a problem with optional string parameters (`Option<String>`).
+The client returns an error when trying to use optional parameters:

 ```
-Error calling tool: Parameter 'query' must be of type string,null, got string
+Error calling tool: Parameter 'category' must be of type string,null, got string
 ```

 ## Details